neo4j/neo4j-go-driver/README.md

 ## Development

-This section describe instructions to be used during the development phase of the driver.
+This section describes instructions to use during the development phase of the driver.

 ### Testing